muratk5n/thirdwave/en/README.md

 ---

-This means UK moved toward EU position.. and that's fine.
-Brexit became Bregret - UK needs the trade and cash.

 F24: "UK PM Sunak and EU chief strike deal on post-Brexit trade for Northern Ireland..
 Von der Leyen said the European Court of Justice would have the final say on European Union law and single market